yuyiRai/yuyi-core/package/yuyi-core-docs/README.md

-# Documentation Theme for Vortex
+# Documentation Theme for Yuyi-core

 This is a plugin made to be used with TypeDoc.